Nicolás Díaz (politician)

-Nicolás Díaz Sánchez (August 10, 1929 – October 18, 2019) was a Chilean politician and cardiologist, member of the Christian Democrat Party of Chile (PDC).
+Nicolás Díaz Sánchez (10 August 1929 – 18 October 2019) was a Chilean politician and cardiologist, member of the Christian Democrat Party of Chile (PDC).

-Biography

 Díaz Sánchez was born on August 10, 1929, in the city of Rancagua.
 He studied in the O'Higgins Institute of Rancagua, and afterwards he completed his higher education in the Medicine Faculty of the University of Chile, where he graduated as a surgeon in 1955.

-He began his political career as regional chief (in O'Higgins Province) of Eduardo Frei Montalva during the 1958 elections.
+He began his political career as regional chief of Eduardo Frei Montalva during the 1958 elections.
 He later joined the Christian Democrat Party of Chile, and in 1963 he was elected mayor of Rancagua, but he renounced the following year.
 He was elected again in 1967, but he also renounced in 1968.
 He was appointed Intendent of O'Higgins Region in 1970, by President Salvador Allende.

 After holding several charges inside his party during the military regime, and having participated in the "No" movement during the National Plebiscite of 1988, he was elected Senator of the Chilean Republic for the VI Libertador Bernardo O'Higgins Region, an office he would hold from 1990 until 1998.
 Between 2004 and 2008, he was councillor of Rancagua.

 He died on October 18, 2019, in Rancagua.

+Biography

+He was born in Coinco on 10 August 1929.
+He was the son of Marco Díaz and Ana Sánchez.
+He married Mabel Soteras Irazabal, and they had five children: Rodrigo, Gonzalo, Irene, Paulina and Felipe.
+He died in Rancagua on 18 October 2019.

+He completed his primary education at the Instituto O'Higgins of the Marist Brothers in Rancagua.
+He pursued higher education at the Faculty of Medicine of the University of Chile, where he obtained the degree of Medical Doctor in 1955.
+He specialized in cardiology.

+He began his professional career at the Rancagua Hospital, where he worked for more than thirty years.
+He also provided medical services at the football club, Club Deportivo O’Higgins, the San Lucas Health Center, and the Carabineros Pension Fund, among other institutions.
+His strong vocational commitment led him to provide free medical care in clinics affiliated with the Catholic Church.